 Science can be thought of as a public good, and as such, inequities in access to science is inherently unjust.
-Dietz (2013: 14082) highlights the benefits of science: "a good decision must be factually competent.
+Dietz (2013, 14082) highlights the benefits of science: "a good decision must be factually competent.
 The beliefs used in making decisions should accurately reflect our understanding of how the world works.
 Here, the role of science is obvious: Science is our best guide to developing factual understandings."
-Effective public engagement with science requires a strategic approach that targets opportunity to engage, capacity to engage, and motivation to engage (Michie et al. 2011).
+Effective public engagement with science requires a strategic approach that targets opportunity to engage, capacity to engage, and motivation to engage (Michie, van Stralen, and West 2011).
 Therefore, to ensure the engagement of diverse audiences, we must collect data on the opportunities (e.g., access), capacity (e.g., science literacy), and motivation (e.g., expectations of science) of these groups.
 Having these data will allow us, as citizens, practitioners, researchers, policymakers, and advocates, to make sound decisions about where to invest and how best to improve engagement among diverse segments of the population.
+Such undertakings also will advance science itself, as they introduce new knowledge and generate novel questions.